saimn/flask-rstpages/docs/index.rst

 Flask-RSTPages adds support for `reStructuredText`_ to your `Flask`_ application, allowing to convert a reStructuredText file to html.
+Source code is rendered via `Pygments`_.

 * BSD licensed
 * Latest documentation on `readthedocs.org`_